AI Playbook

 Step Prompts

-The workflow uses three separate prompt files:
+The workflow uses following prompt files:

 • analyze-repo.md - Controls repository analysis and pattern extraction